 - At the time of the each disbursement, you must be enrolled in, have reported attendance for, and be actively pursuing course completion in at least 6 credit hours.
 (Example: if your semester enrollment includes a 3-credit 8A course and a 3-credit 8B course, your loan(s) will not disburse until your instructor for the 8B course reports your attendance.)

 - Loan(s) will disburse in two back-to-back payments, on or around July 1st.
-Credit balance refunds will be processed by the Bursar’s Office (allow extra time for processing due to the July 4th holiday, observed on July 3rd)
+Credit balance refunds will be processed by the Student Accounts Office (allow extra time for processing due to the July 4th holiday)

 - You must “commence attendance” in a minimum of 6 credit hours in order for your loans to disburse.
 Your instructor(s) will report this requirement in Canvas for each of your enrolled classes.